-Significant Observable Inputs - Level 2 - The fair value for land assets has been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
+Significant Observable Inputs - Level 2

+The fair value for land, woodland, workshops, parking, office, retail, and residential assets has been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
 Market conditions for these asset types are such that the level of observable inputs is significant leading to the properties being categorised at Level 2 in the fair value hierarchy.

-Significant Unobservable Inputs - Level 3 - There are no land or property assets within the Authority's asset portfolio which are classed at Level 3 in the fair value hierarchy.
+Significant Unobservable Inputs - Level 3

+There are no land or property assets within the Authority's asset portfolio which are classed at Level 3 in the fair value hierarchy.